-- A folder (called directory in the remainder of this document) called pl containing the executables, libraries, etc. of the system.
+- A folder (called directory in the remainder of this document) called swipl containing the executables, libraries, etc. of the system.
 No files are installed outside this directory. - A program swipl-win.exe, providing a window for interaction with Prolog.
-The program swipl.exe is a version of SWI-Prolog that runs in a DOS-box.
+The program swipl.exe is a version of SWI-Prolog that runs in a console window.